Creation of Lunar-Like Rims in Ilmenite using Synthetic Solar Wind: Results

-The \ce{Fe} concentration within the SSW rims is mapped by integrating over the $\text{Fe}\ \text{L}_{2,3}$ edges from EELS (Methods).
-Figure~\ref{fig:npFe_summary}b,e highlights the \ce{Fe}-rich regions throughout the SSW rim, which correspond to the bright (\npFe) regions in the HAADF images (Fig.~\ref{fig:npFe_summary}a,d).
-An anti-correlation between \ce{O} and \ce{Fe} concentrations in the SSW rims (Fig.~\sref{fig:SI-Fe_O_conc}) indicates that the \ce{Fe}-rich regions are relatively oxygen-free, suggesting the presence of metallic iron.
-The \ce{Fe}/\ce{Ti} ratio maps (Methods) of the same regions are shown in Fig.~\ref{fig:npFe_summary}c,f.
-Moreover, a high-resolution HAADF image of a selected \ce{Fe}-rich region is shown in Fig.~\ref{fig:npFe_summary}g, where the atomic structure of \npFe is clearly resolved and identified as body-centered cubic (BCC).
+Figures~\ref{fig:npFe_summary}a and (d) show HAADF images of the SSW-exposed rims for the $\SI{2}{hr}$ and $\SI{5}{hr}$ samples.
+Figures~\ref{fig:npFe_summary}b and (e) highlight the \ce{Fe}-rich regions throughout the SSW rim, which correspond to the bright (\npFe) regions in the HAADF images (Figures~\ref{fig:npFe_summary}a,d).
+An anticorrelation between \ce{O} and \ce{Fe} concentrations in the SSW rims (Figure~\ref{fig:SI-Fe_O_conc}) indicates that the \ce{Fe}-rich regions are relatively oxygen-free, suggesting the presence of metallic iron.
+The \ce{Fe}/\ce{Ti} ratio maps (Section~\ref{subsubsec:EELS}) of the same regions are shown in Figures~\ref{fig:npFe_summary}c and f.
+Moreover, a high-resolution HAADF image of a selected \ce{Fe}-rich region is shown in Figure~\ref{fig:npFe_summary}g, where the atomic structure of \npFe is clearly resolved and identified as body-centered cubic (bcc).
 The $d$-spacing is measured to be 2.02~\AA, corresponding to the \{110\} family of lattice planes in $\alpha$-Fe.
-Within the SSW rims, ilmenite lattice fringes are still visible in STEM (Fig.~\sref{fig:SI-npFe_spacing}), indicating that the sample is not fully amorphized, consistent with observations in lunar ilmenite and olivine \cite{Cao_rim_nature_2025}.
+Within the SSW rims, ilmenite lattice fringes are still visible in STEM (Figure~\ref{fig:SI-npFe_spacing}), indicating that the sample is not fully amorphized, consistent with observations in lunar ilmenite and olivine \citep{Cao_rim_nature_2025}.